 The pork will shrink a little as it cooks, and the brown sugar will start to make a glaze in the pan.
 This is what I use to then coat the pork when I serve it.
 Use any leftover glaze to go on top of some vegetables such as some baby carrots.

 Originally Published On: July 24, 2017

 - 1/2 tbsp paprika

 - 2 tbsp butter

-Place pork in bowl and press into mixture on both sides
+- Place each piece of pork in the bowl and press into the mixture on both sides

-Add pork and cook 5 – 6 minutes each side or until cooked through
+- Add the pork and cook 5 – 6 minutes on each side or until cooked through